Montego Bay vacation rentals

 The rain begins to pick up in the fall, but usually lasts less than an hour a day, leaving you plenty of time for fun in the sun.
 In November, the Jamaica Jazz and Blues Festival showcases the country’s leading jazz and blues musicians.
 During the winter, the rain lessens and the temperatures drop, giving you the perfect weather to enjoy outdoor activities.
 If you want to avoid the crowds, spring may be the best time to visit, as the weather is pleasant and the summer high season has yet to kick in.

-What are the top things to do in Montego Bay?
+Top things to do in Montego Bay

 Doctor’s Cave Beach